scipp.Dataset#

 This function includes all memory of the underlying buffers.
 Use

-to get the size of the current slice only.
+__sizeof__to get the size of the current slice only.

-- update(self: scipp._scipp.core.Dataset, other: object = None, /, **kwargs) None #
+- update(self: scipp._scipp.core.Dataset, other: object = None, /, **kwargs) None#

 Update items from dict-like or iterable.